Qana massacre: Shelling of UN compound

 During the operation, a special reconnaissance unit of 67 soldiers from the elite Maglan commando unit commanded by Naftali Bennett was sent into Hezbollah territory to hunt for rocket launchers and enemy fighters.
-On April 18, they had been operating in Lebanon for eight days when a sub-unit of the force came under Hezbollah mortar fire at 1:52 PM as it advanced near Qana from a Hezbollah mortar team positioned at a cemetery 170 meters from the compound, which fired a total of eight 120mm mortar rounds at the force.
+On April 18, they had been operating in Lebanon for eight days when a sub-unit of the force came under Hezbollah mortar fire at 1:52 PM as it advanced near Qana from a Hezbollah mortar team positioned at a cemetery 170 meters from the compound, which fired a total of eight 120 mm mortar rounds at the force.
 According to eyewitnesses, the mortar team then ran to the compound and took refuge there.
 Bennett radioed for support, and minutes later, the IDF identified the source of the firing.
 As it was determined that no ground forces could reach the commandos to provide support, the decision was made to launch an artillery barrage instead.
 An Israeli artillery battalion positioned just inside Lebanon was called in to provide fire support, and the call for fire was assigned to a single battery of four M-109A2 155 mm howitzers.
 From 2:07 PM to 2:12 PM, the battery fired 36 high explosive shells, consisting of 26 point-detonating fuze rounds and 10 variable time fuze rounds, all of which missed the area where the mortar had been fired from.
 The compound was hit by 13 shells, four point direct fuze rounds and nine variable time fuze rounds.
 The commandos were subsequently extracted by helicopter.
 As a result of the shelling, 106 civilians died, one Christian, the rest Shias, with more wounded.
 One man, Saadallah Balhas, lost 37 members of his family in the strike.

 A video recording made by a UNIFIL soldier of Force Mobile Reserve (FMR) showed an unmanned drone and two helicopters in the vicinity at the time of the shelling.
 An Israeli government spokesman confirmed there was a drone in the area, but stated that it did not detect civilians in the compound.
 The IDF initially and repeatedly claimed, in response to the UN investigator, Dutch major-general Frank van Kappen's questioning, that no drone was flying in the area before or during the shelling.
 All eyewitnesses testified that during the attack a pilotless drone hovered over the camp.
 The truth only emerged when the UNIFIL soldier secretly delivered the tape to Beirut-based journalist Robert Fisk.
 Fisk sent the video to his newspaper, The Independent, which published stills of the footage in an article that appeared on May 6.